jbagatta/johnny-cache/README.md

 A distributed caching that provides atomic read-through caching with exactly-once processing guarantees, as well as realtime eventing.
 Designed for coordinating expensive or long-running computations in a distributed environment, where redundant processing would be costly and/or unsafe.

-Built on top of [JohnnyLocke](https://github.com/jbagatta/johnny-locke), it provides similar behavior to .Net's ConcurrentDictionary, but in a distributed environment.
+Built on top of [JohnnyLocke](https://github.com/jbagatta/johnny-locke), it provides similar syntax and behavior to [.NET ConcurrentDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=net-9.0), but in a distributed environment.

 ## Features